-Not looking forward to house-hunting on your own?
-Let Margarita and Pura advise you on what the best neighborhood and housing solution is for you.
-Whether you're looking for a room or a homestay, they are certain to find it for you.
-If you contact them in advance, you can move into your new home when you arrive in Barcelona or they can arrange visits to properties you've chosen.
-Contact them for a consultation, no strings attached; they come highly recommended. info@bcn-nest.com www.livefurther.com
+Not excited about house-hunting?
+Let Margarita and Pura advise you on the best neighborhood and housing solution for you.
+Whether you need a room or a homestay, they are sure to find it.
+Plan ahead to settle into your new home upon arrival or schedule visits to your chosen properties.
+Reach out for a consultation; no obligations attached.
+They come highly recommended.

-Founded by an ESADE alumnus from Barcelona with experience as an exchange student, LiveFurther offers a 20% discount on booking fee for ESADE students.
-In order to receive the discount, be sure to:
+Founded by an ESADE alumnus from Barcelona with experience as an exchange student, LiveFurther offers a 20% discount on booking fee for our students.
+To enjoy it:

-- Search for the room or apartment and reserve it directly using the LiveFurther website, rather than by using another website - Write "ESADE" in the field asking for a partner code in the online reservation form - Select "Organization referral" from the list in the "Hear about us" dropdown menu in the form - Upload a copy of your ESADE acceptance letter when reserving.
+- Search for the room or apartment and reserve it directly using the LiveFurther website - Write "ESADE" in the field asking for a partner code in the online reservation form - Select "Organization referral" from the list in the "Hear about us" dropdown menu Upload a copy of your ESADE acceptance letter